 The end symbol is the last part of the activity diagram.
 It’s a circle outlined with another circle that indicates that the activity has reached its final step.

-The fastest and easiest way to draw an activity diagram is with an online diagramming tool like Gliffy.
+The fastest and easiest way to draw a UML activity diagram is with an online diagramming tool like Gliffy.
 If your team documents technical projects in the Atlassian ecosystem, Gliffy is the optimal choice because it allows you to create and edit diagrams without ever leaving Confluence or Jira.
 The native integration makes it a true resource for your team.

 Non-Atlassian users can also create technical diagrams such as activity diagrams with ease using Gliffy Online, our web-based diagramming tool.
 You can download your diagrams in any file type you need, or embed them in other tools where your team works.